19hours/sg-statutes/Acts/Central Provident Fund Act.md

 Exceeding $50 but not exceeding $500

-An amount equal to 4% of the total amount of the employee’s wages for the month.
+An amount equal to 4% of the Total Wages.

 NIL

-An amount equal to 0.0265 of the difference between the total amount of the employee’s wages for the month and $50.
+An amount equal to 0.0265 of the difference between the Total Wages and $50.

 NIL

-An amount equal to 0.0265 of the difference between the total amount of the employee’s wages for the month and $50.
+An amount equal to 0.0265 of the difference between the Total Wages and $50.

 NIL